 Speaking and listening and EAL/D students

-Links to the Victorian curriculum
+Links to the Victorian Curriculum - English

 - Listen to and respond orally to texts and to the communication of others in informal and structured classroom situations using interaction skills, including listening, while others speak (VCELY174)